vijaya22/chair.co/docs/PIXEL_SAMPLING.md

 Note: `activeTab` is optional here; keep it only if other features need it.
 The color picking itself does not require it.

 ## Data Flow
-1) CS hides overlay (`visibility: hidden`), waits a frame.
-2) CS sends `CAPTURE` to SW.
+1) While dragging, compute the icon center and derive a heuristic preview color for instant feedback.
-3) On user click of “Pick” (e.g., clicking the launcher or a dedicated button), CS calls `new EyeDropper().showPicker()`.
+2) On user click of Pick, call `new EyeDropper().showPicker()`.
-4) Resolve color (sRGB hex) and update swatch/tooltip and internal state.
-If unsupported or user cancels, show a subtle message.
+3) Resolve color and update swatch and state.
+On cancel or unsupported, show a subtle message.

 ## Heuristic Coordinate Mapping (for previews)
 - `centerX = btnRect.left + btnRect.width/2`